kkplein/ssm-doc/docs/dashboard.prometheus.md

 ## System Level Metrics

-Metrics in this section give an overview of the essential system characteristics of PMM Server.
+Metrics in this section give an overview of the essential system characteristics of SSM Server.
 This information is also available from the *System Overview* dashboard.

-## PMM Server Logs
+## SSM Server Logs

-This section contains a link to download the logs collected from your PMM Server and further analyze possible problems.
+This section contains a link to download the logs collected from your SSM Server and further analyze possible problems.
 The exported logs are requested when you submit a bug report.